asamuzaK/shareSNS/README.md

 ## Usage

-* From the toolbar button or the context menu (right-click), you can share page with SNS (currently, only Twitter).
+* From the toolbar button or from the context menu (right-click), you can share page or link with SNS.
-* If you select some text before right-click, that selected text will be used for the content, if not, the title of the page will be used.
+* If you select some text, that selected text will be used for the content to share.
-  Note that when sharing from the toolbar button, the title of the page is always used.
+  Otherwise, the title of the page will be used for the page share, content of the link will be used for the link share.